WeblateOrg/weblate/docs/faq.rst

 .. versionchanged:: 4.2

-   You can translate all components in a single language since Weblate 4.2.
+   Translators can translate all components within a project in single run.

 .. _faq-codes: